 The photos include two exterior views, two interior views and three very interesting shots of Futuro House blueprints.
 In addition the last photograph shows the Futuro in a clearly different location; since it is included in the "My Futuro" gallery we are assuming that this image shows the Futuro at its previous (unknown) location.

 On 080505 the Star News, a Wilmington, North Carolina newspaper reprinted the Phil Patton New York Times article referenced below.
 The article was accompanied by a couple of photos we had not seen before.
 The article can be found archived by Google News.

 "Richard Pisani caught his first glimpse of a Futuro house beside a lake in Illinois in the early 1980's, outlined against the setting sun.
 "I was just out cruising and there it was in some subdivision," Mr. Pisani said, "like a prop from a sci-fi movie."

 Pisani saw the Futuro regularly over the next decade and more but the die was cast, a "seed" had been planted and it grew and flowered.
 In 1997 Pisani purchased the Futuro (reportedly for $2000 - how things have changed over the years).

 The Futuro in Danvers was restored and turned into a media room but there was more to Pisani and his Futuro than that.
 He began to research the Futuro, make contact with other owners and he started to try to track down other remaining examples of Suuronen's iconic creation.

-For most part I would say thank you to Richard for that though a part of me "blames" him for the change in the cost of aquiring a Futuro which is certainly no longer $2000, more like $50000 or more [which makes it beyond my reach].
-Just joking of course - Richard - I take my hat off to you; keep up the good work.
+For most part we would say thank you to Richard for that though a part of us "blames" him for the change in the cost of aquiring a Futuro which is certainly no longer $2000, more like $50000 or more plus the costs of relocating and refurbishing a unit (which makes it beyond our reach].
+Just joking of course - Richard - we take our hats off to you; keep up the good work.